ANDAMAN PARTNERS Was a Co-Sponsor of the South African National Day Reception in Shanghai on 30 May 2025

 Government is a federal republic with a president.

-GDP is forecast to reach USD 2 trillion in 2029, with rapid growth of GDP per capita to USD 18,542.
+Mexico’s GDP is forecast to reach USD 2 trillion in 2030, when GDP per capita is forecast to reach USD 15,589, which will be on the same level as Argentina and significantly higher than Brazil.

-Government debt has been low and stable at 24% in 2023.
-Household expenditure has been increasing rapidly post-Covid-19.
+Central government debt has been low and stable at 24% in 2023.
+Household expenditure has been increasing rapidly post-COVID-19.

-To download the full Mexico Country Profile, please see the option below.
+To download the full Country Profile, please see the option below.

 ANDAMAN PARTNERS supports international business ventures and growth.
 We help launch global initiatives and accelerate successful expansion across borders.
 If your business, operations or project requires cross-border support, contact connect@andamanpartners.com.